signalogic/SigSRF_SDK/mediaTest_readme.md

 ![mediaMin wireshark capture video RTP extraction dynamic session creation and HEVC codec auto-detection](https://github.com/signalogic/SigSRF_SDK/blob/master/images/mediamin_wireshark_capture_video_RTP_extraction_dynamic_session_creation_codec_auto_detection_screencap.png "mediaMin wireshark capture video RTP extraction dynamic session creation and HEVC codec auto-detection")

 Another interesting thing to note in the above screencap is that VLC can send very large SAP/SDP packets; one of these is highlighted, the vertical arrow shows the start of an HEVC SEI parameter set (Supplemental Enhancement Information), which can be quite large, and typically consists of metadata not used directly in video decoding.
-Preceding the SEI are VPS, SPS, and PPS parameter sets which are sent either inband in RTP packets or out-of-band as SAP/SDP packets, but unlike an SEI are necesary for correct decoding.
+Preceding the SEI are VPS, SPS, and PPS parameter sets which are sent either inband in RTP packets or out-of-band as SAP/SDP packets, but unlike SEI are necesary for correct decoding.
 Note also that VLC fragments outgoing packets if they exceed the network MTU size; mediaMin reassembles these and reports fragmentation stats in its run-time summary, as shown in the following screencap:

 ![mediaMin wireshark capture fragmentation and reassembly stats display](https://github.com/signalogic/SigSRF_SDK/blob/master/images/mediamin_wireshark_capture_fragmentation_and_reassembly_stats.png "mediaMin wireshark capture fragmentation and reassembly stats display")